 How does Zika spread?

 The Zika virus spreads through mosquito bites and sexual activity.
-To prevent infection,
+To prevent infection, you need to:

 Protect yourself from mosquitoes.